braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/using_liquid.md

 #### Example

-For example, let's calculate a user's current balance by adding their gift card balance and rewards balance:
+for example, let's calculate a user's current balance by adding their gift card balance and rewards balance:

 First, use the `assign` tag to subsitute the custom attribute of `current_rewards_balance` with the term "balance".
 This means that you now have a variable named `balance`, which you can manipulate.